 In any case, following Goodman and Weare, let us suppose that we have L walkers in our set.
 Now, rather than proposing and evaluating only one update per step, we need to propose and evaluate updates for each of the L walkers in a single step.
-There are various ways that the proposed updates can happen, but the one that Goodman and Weare recommend, and that I have found to be good in practice, is what they call a stretch move, where the proposal where $j \neq k$ is a different walker than k, and Z is a scaling variable.
-They find that a good probability distribution from which to select Z is
+There are various ways that the proposed updates can happen, but the one that Goodman and Weare recommend, and that I have found to be good in practice, is what they call a stretch move, where the proposal is:

-$$X_k(t) \to Y = X_j(t) + Z(X_k(t) - X_j(t))$$ , (9)
+$$X_k(t) \to Y = X_i(t) + Z(X_k(t) - X_i(t)),$$ (9)